 As you learned from the last section, Amtrak’s Acela has assigned seats, and you can make your reservation for free online or in the app.

-As a reminder, if you want a seat in the Quiet Car, you need to make that change; the sooner, the better because they are first come, first serve.
-That is true for any seat you want.
+As a reminder, if you want a seat in the Quiet Car, you need to make that change as soon as possible; the sooner, the better, because seats are first come, first served.

 Where Can You Make Seat Changes?